 Mosques in Istanbul dominate the skyline and are one of the must-have experiences in the city.
 Here’s a simple guide on how to behave and dress while visiting them.
-This article was originally written in 2015, and updated in 2019.

 Growing up in the western most territory in Europe, I had little or no chances to experience Islamic religion or culture.